 9. How are we evolving our use of contractors, outsourcing and the flexible workforce in the post-pandemic workplace?

 Boards should inquire as to the expected mix of permanent employees, contractual fringe and contingent workers once the pandemic is in the rearview mirror, given current plans to implement AI and automate processes.

 10. How are we adjusting our enterprise risk management (ERM) structure and oversight based on market data and our experience and learning?

 The above questions provide board members with a takeaway they can use to drive focused discussions in the boardroom with company leaders about the evolving workplace.
-The post-pandemic world of work must emphasize many factors, including safety, innovation, creativity and pandemic resiliency, not to mention reducing the carbon footprint.
-Now is a good time to assess what the organization might look like over the next two to five years.
+The post-pandemic world of work must emphasise many factors, including safety, innovation, creativity and pandemic resiliency, not to mention reducing the carbon footprint.
+Now is a good time to assess what the organisation might look like over the next two to five years.

 For a discussion on what boards can ask themselves and management about the evolving workplace, read the article here.

 (Board Perspectives: Risk Oversight — Issue 140)